saucelabs/sauce-school/codelabs/Module3_APITesting.md

 <img src="assets/API3.02G.png" alt="Input Set" width="850"/>

 <!-- ------------------------ -->
-## 3.03 Create an Integration Test
+## 3.04 Update Your Integration Test
 Duration: 0:07:00

 ### Using an API as a Datasource
 Now lets take the functional test, and use it as the first step in an integration test.
 Notice that the first API call actually contains an array of product IDs.
 What if you use it as a datasource, and then iterate on each of them individually?